box/developer.box.com/pages/sign/quick-start/api-basics.md

 ## Sign templates API

 The Sign templates endpoint is used to list and get details of a template.
-You can not created, edit, or delete templates using the API.
+You can not create, edit, or delete templates using the API.
 These templates are exclusively managed in the Box web application.

 The endpoint is `https://{api.box.com}/2.0/sign_templates`.